European Charm and Romance at the Chesterfield Hotel in Palm Beach

 Nestled in the heart of it all is The Chesterfield Hotel, a seemingly unassuming hotel on Cocoanut Row.
 Until you step inside, or rather, outside.
 The hotel entrance is a canopied archway leading to an outdoor English tea garden.
 That's what my husband called it.
 It looked remarkably like Paris to me.
 Stone walls, flowering shrubs and Tivoli-lit trees formed a romantic backdrop for umbrella-topped tables for two.
 Classical music followed us through the courtyard entrance to the lobby inside, which was filled with antique couches and chairs grouped for conversation, fresh flowers and plush oriental rugs; the very essence of a classic English manor.

-The Chesterfield, in fact, is a favorite of Margaret Thatcher, and also Catherine DeNeuve, Faye Dunaway, and author Barbara Taylor Bradford, among many others.
+The Chesterfield, in fact, was a favorite of Margaret Thatcher, and also Catherine DeNeuve, Faye Dunaway, and author Barbara Taylor Bradford, among many others.
 Lorenzo Lamas' son Fernando honeymooned here, and we just missed Rod Stewart, who apparently found love with the barmaid from The Chesterfield's world-famous Leopard Lounge, a restaurant and lounge with live entertainment.
 It's one of the hottest nightspots in Palm Beach.

 Leopard is the operative word.
 Chesterfield founder and South African native Bea Tollman personally designed the lounge, guest rooms, Churchill's Cigar Room (with cushy leather couches, original Churchill paintings, collection of humidors and computer, printer and fax), the cozy conference room, elegant lobby and stately library.
 Even the elevators are carpeted in leopard design.
 If you study the X-rated ceiling in the lounge you'll spot the creature among the abstract Rubenesque nudes painted by an Italian artist in Sistine Chapel-style.